Unsafe at Any Speed: "The engineers"

-Chapter 5 is about Detroit automotive engineers' general unwillingness to focus on road-safety improvements for fear of alienating the buyer or making cars too expensive.
-Nader counters by pointing out that, at the time, annual (and unnecessary) styling changes added, on average, about $700 to the consumer cost of a new car.
-This compared to an average expenditure in safety by the automotive companies of about twenty-three cents per car.
+Chapter 5 is about Detroit automotive engineers' relative disinterest in road-safety improvements for fear of alienating the buyer or making cars too expensive, as compared to styling changes and the like.
+Nader said that annual cosmetic changes added, on average, about $700 to the consumer cost of a new car.
+He compared this to an average expenditure in safety by the automotive companies of about twenty-three cents per car.

-Unsafe at Any Speed demonstrated that aggressive styling like that of the 1957 Chevrolet Bel Air was hazardous to pedestrians.
+Unsafe at Any Speed claimed that aggressive styling like that of the 1957 Chevrolet Bel Air was hazardous to pedestrians.

 "The stylists"

-Chapter 6 explores the excessive ornamentation that appeared on cars, particularly in the late 1950s, and the dominance of car design over good engineering.
-Of the 1950s designs, Nader notes that "bumpers shaped like sled-runners and sloping grille work above the bumpers, which give the effect of 'leaning into the wind,' increase ... the car's potential for exerting down-and-under pressures on the pedestrian."
+Chapter 6 explores the considerable ornamentation that appeared on cars, particularly in the late 1950s, and the focus on style.
+Of the 1950s designs, Nader points out that "bumpers shaped like sled-runners and sloping grille work above the bumpers, which give the effect of 'leaning into the wind,' increase ... the car's potential for exerting down-and-under pressures on the pedestrian."